 5.1.1.
 Members of staff are active participants in their own training

 Crédit Agricole CIB has an active training policy to meet strategic challenges.
-Indeed, the Bank encourages a permanent adaptation of the skills of its staff to the quick changes in the economic, regulatory and technological environment.
+Indeed, the Bank encourages a permanent adaptation of the skills of all its employees to the quick changes in the economic, regulatory and technological environment.